 Stage 6 is an exciting time as students begin identifying and establishing their future goals beyond school.
 It is a time of increasing independence, with students granted greater choice and opportunities.
-Their academic path on this journey is complemented by equally valuable co-curricular opportunities and pastoral care program that support students to graduate as well-rounded adults, ready to participate as flourishing citizens in a rapidly changing world.
+Their academic path on this journey is complemented by equally valuable co-curricular opportunities and a pastoral care program that support students to graduate as well-rounded adults, ready to participate as flourishing citizens in a rapidly changing world.

-Building powerful learners is a key part of our mission as a school and the focus on how to learn well is vital in our senior years.
-As students take on senior studies, the habits of learning that they have cultivated over their junior years become more important than ever.
-Activating learning skills such as resilience, resourcefulness, reflectiveness and reciprocity take centre stage while restoration, our place in and response to God's grand design, provides a foundation and motivation for learning.
+Building powerful learners is a key part of our mission as a school and the focus on how to learn well is most important in our senior years.
+As students take on senior studies, the habits of learning that they have learned over their junior years become more important than ever.

 Students entering Stage 6 of their school education are, for the first time in their education, presented with a range of choices in terms of the selection of subjects available to them.
-The significance of the selection of subjects for study in Stage 6, which is Years 11 and 12, is of great importance as they directly lead to the awarding of the Higher School Certificate.
+The significance of the selection of subjects for study in Stage 6, Years 11 and 12, is of great importance as they directly lead to the awarding of the Higher School Certificate.

 Given the rapid pace of technological change, experts predict that during the 21st century, most workers will change their vocation on more than one occasion during their working lives.
-In many ways, this relieves students from the pressure of having to choose a particular mix of subjects that they believe will either make or break their career path forever.
-Rather than basing subject choice solely on career plans, students can choose subjects that will, on the basis of their own interests and abilities, maximise their opportunities for entry into higher vocational education.
+In many ways, this relieves students from the pressure of having to choose a particular mix of subjects that they believe will determine their career path forever.
+Rather than basing subject choice solely on career plans, students can choose subjects that will, on the basis of their own interests and abilities, maximise their opportunities beyond school.

 As a comprehensive Catholic secondary school we are able to offer students a wide variety of Stage 6 courses, providing students with a range of experiences.
 Students studying the ATAR-based Higher School Certificate conclude their studies with a series of external examinations (the HSC).
-Other students may choose to opt for a vocational HSC without pursuing an ATAR.
+Students may choose a vocational HSC without pursuing an ATAR.
 For some students, this may be the most significant educational qualification they will ever attain.
 Other students, at the conclusion of their HSC, go on to study at higher institutions such as TAFEs, Colleges and Universities.
 For these students, the HSC can be seen as a stepping stone to further educational opportunities.